tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasEnhancement

 - Name: bdqffdq:hasEnhancement
-- Definition: The Enhancement that describes how an Amendment may propose changes to improve data quality.
+- Definition: The bdqffdq:Enhancement that describes how a bdqffdq:Amendment may propose changes to improve data quality.
 - SubClass Of: amendmentProperty
 - Range [ owl:someValuesFrom bdqffdq:hasEnhancement ]